 - Click on Checks Option from the task pane located on the left.

 - Click on “Stop Payment”

 - Complete all applicable fields and hit Continue.

-As a second best option to place a stop payment, we recommend contact with our Call Center.
-Have the check information available when you speak to our Call Center Representative.
+As a second best option to place a stop payment, we recommend contact with our Member Service Center.
+Have the check information available when you speak to our Member Service Center Representative.